6 Visual Project Management Tools to Visualize Projects Better

-Visual project management is exactly what it sounds like: utilizing tools to help everyone involved visualize the status and needs of the project.
+Visual project management is a method by which you can organize and visualize process over traditional projects and utilizing tools to help everyone involved visualize the status and needs of the project.

 Not all visual project strategies are made equal, however, and they aren’t one-size-fits-all solutions to every one of your project management needs.
 According to the Project Management Institute, “Visual project management offers up information delivered in such a way that anyone can consume it at a time, place, and manner that is convenient to them.”

 It’s important to use tools and a format that will actually be useful to your team, so let’s take a look at some of the options.

 The Kanban Method is a visual system for organizing workflows.
 It helps prevent bottlenecks, encourages incremental improvements, and balances demands against available capacity.

 A Kanban board works by dividing a project up into phases and assigning each of these phases to a column on the board.
 Then the board is populated by creating task “cards”, one card for each task.
 The cards should include just enough information to help everyone stay organized- perhaps a task name, due date, and person to whom it’s assigned.

 Cards are moved from column to column as tasks are completed, and the whole team can see at a glance the status of each task and the overall progress of the project.

 Similar to a kanban board, a scrum board organizes projects using columns and cards and operates as a “pull system,” meaning that completed work leaves a space on the board, signaling new tasks can begin.
 Unlike a kanban board, which is used for continual processes, a scrum board is based on short “sprints” of work, usually two to six weeks.